 One of the school leavers who has already been awarded an ICMS Professional Scholarship is Ella McMahon (pictured), an alumna of Stella Maris College in Manly.
 Ms McMahon was awarded the ANZ Professional Scholarship to help cover the cost of completing a Bachelor of Business over three years.
 The ANZ Professional Scholarship offers Ms McMahon a unique opportunity not only for a substantial tuition waiver but also for a 12-14 week full-time paid work placement (internship) within the ANZ organisation.

 The experience and exposure to the world of corporate banking will be of unequivocal value on Ms McMahon’s CV and potentially open doors not imagined.
 Previous ANZ Professional Scholarship recipient, Andrew McGregor, said, “Without gaining the ANZ Scholarship I would not have had the opportunity to work within ANZ’s Corporate Banking as a young intern, which has undoubtedly given me a huge career advantage.
-It also allowed me access to industry connections with senior individuals within the bank that nobody else my age would have had access to,” he said.
+It also allowed me access to industry connections with senior individuals within the bank that nobody else my age would have had access to,” she said.